 The inside of the two doors is where the transformation really gets smart.
-Hubs cut metal panels to fit the inside dimension of the doors; make sure there’s room all around so it still closes easily!
-He spray painted the metal panels with a durable car paint and then installed them with screws to the insides of each door.
+Hubs cut metal panels to fit the inside dimension of the doors.
+Make sure there’s enough space all around so it still closes easily!
+Spray paint the metal panels with a durable car paint and install them with screws on the inside of each door.

 We then added a bunch of high quality earth magnets.

 I used resealable plastic pouches in two sizes to organize my jewelry.
 Large pieces such as necklaces go into the larger plastic bags.
 Then small pieces, such as earrings, in the smaller ones.
-If I have a matching set, I just double up by inserting the small bag of earrings into the larger bag.
+For a matching set, double up by inserting the small bag of earrings into the larger.
 It’s a great option to keep them all together!

 For silver jewelry, this resealable bag system is ideal.
 Who wants to spend time polishing?
 Not me.
 If you squeeze the air out of the bag before it’s closed, your silver pieces will stay tarnish free.
 Just be sure to close the bag tight and they will always look great!